-- 3.21(1) Technical dispensing functions.
-A pharmacist may delegate technical dispensing functions to an appropriately trained and registered pharmacy technician, but only if the pharmacist is on site and available to supervise the pharmacy technician when delegated functions are performed, except as provided in rule 657-6.7(124,155A) or 657-7.6(155A), as appropriate, or as provided for telepharmacy in 657-Chapter 13.
+Pursuant to established policies and procedures and the supervising pharmacist's professional judgment, a supervising pharmacist may delegate any technical or nontechnical functions in the operation of the pharmacy, except those which are prohibited pursuant to rule 657-3.23(155A), to an appropriately trained and registered pharmacy technician, but only if the pharmacist is on site and available to supervise the pharmacy technician when delegated functions are performed, except as provided in rule 657-6.7(124,155A) or 657-7.6(155A), as appropriate, or as provided for telepharmacy in 657-Chapter 13.
 Except as provided for an approved technician product verification program pursuant to 657-Chapter 40, the pharmacist shall provide and document the final verification for the accuracy, validity, completeness, and appropriateness of the patient's prescription or medication order prior to the delivery of the medication to the patient or the patient's representative.
-A pharmacy technician shall not delegate technical functions to a pharmacy support person. - 3.21(2) Nontechnical functions.
-A pharmacist may delegate nontechnical functions to a pharmacy technician or a pharmacy support person only if the pharmacist is present to supervise the pharmacy technician or pharmacy support person when delegated nontechnical functions are performed, except as provided in rule 657-6.7(124,155A) or 657-7.6(155A), as appropriate, or as provided for telepharmacy in 657-Chapter 13.
+A pharmacy technician shall not delegate technical functions to a pharmacy support person.

-[ARĈ 8673B, IĂB 4/7/10, effective 6/1/10; ARC 9783B, IAB 10/5/11, effective 11/9/11; ARC 4189C, IAB 12/19/18, effective 1/23/19; ARC 5007C, IAB 3/25/20, effective 4/29/20]
+[ARC 8673B, IAB 4/7/10, effective 6/1/10; ARC 9783B, IAB 10/5/11, effective 11/9/11; ARC 4189C, IAB 12/19/18, effective 1/23/19; ARC 5007C, IAB 3/25/20, effective 4/29/20; ARC 5542C, IAB 4/7/21, effective 5/12/21]